 There may be additional rules that affect your business, so be sure to consult with a professional tax advisor while you’re planning your business, particularly if you’ll be investing a significant amount of money.
 Tax laws are complicated, and some decisions are irreversible.

-You can be in business as soon as you’re ready to accept customers.
+You can be in a trade or business as soon as you’re ready to accept customers.
 You don’t have to wait until you’ve made your first sale.
-The actual event that triggers you being in business (as opposed to starting a business) will vary by the type of business and your own personal way of operating.
+The actual event that triggers you being in business (as opposed to the “starting a business” classification) will vary by the type of business and your own personal way of operating.

-Something as simple as handing out how to design business cards or setting up a website or social media business page can all signal that you are “open” and ready to accept business.
+Something as simple as handing out business cards or setting up a website or social media business page can all signal that you are “open” and ready to accept business.
 Once you’re actually in business, the expenses you incur would be considered regular business expenses, not startup expenses.
+You can still get deductions for regular business expenses, but they have different limits.

-A product or service purchased for use by your business can be deductible if it’s ordinary and reasonable for the type of business you run.
+A product or service purchased for use by your business can be deductible if it’s classified as an ordinary and necessary expense and reasonable for the type of business you run.
 Small businesses and Schedule C filers will generally find their deductions fall into the following broad categories:

-Using tax preparation software can help you find the deductions you’re entitled to.
-Also, tracking your expenses so that you can deduct them is easy with a tool like the ZenBusiness Money app.
+Additionally, using tax preparation software can help you find the deductions you’re entitled to.
+Also, tracking your expenses so that you can deduct them is easy with a tool like the ZenBusiness Money Pro.
 With a few simple clicks, you can track, categorize, and manage all of your business expenses.

 Business Expense Resources